-Evergreen staff will not conduct any removal or abatement work for asbestos.
-Work impacting ACM in pipe lagging, fireproofing, gaskets, mastics, ceilings, electrical systems, roofing material, cement asbestos board, and any other ACM is to be conducted by a certified asbestos contractor and performed by certified asbestos workers per Washington State standards.
+Evergreen staff will not conduct any removal, encapsulate, or abatement work for asbestos beyond the scope of Class III work.
+Work impacting ACM in thermal insulation, surfacing material, or larger than 1 square foot is to be conducted by a certified asbestos contractor and performed by certified asbestos workers per Washington State standards.